abhiTronix/vidgear/docs/gears/streamgear/rtfm/usage.md

     * Always use `terminate()` function at the very end of the main code.

-!!! experiment "After going through following Usage Examples, Checkout more of its advanced configurations [here ➶](../../../help/streamgear_ex/)"
+!!! example "After going through following Usage Examples, Checkout more of its advanced configurations [here ➶](../../../help/streamgear_ex/)"

 &thinsp;